massage

-Sleep disorders effect many people.
+Sleep disorders affect many people.
 This leaves many looking for a natural sleep aid.
 Sleep is as essential to health as diet and exercise.
-When you are unable to get a good, uninterrupted night's sleep it effects all aspects of your life.
+When you are unable to get a good, uninterrupted night's sleep it affects all aspects of your life.

 There are many types of sleep disorders and massage can help treat a few of them.
 Let's take a look at some of the most common sleep problems and find out if massage can be used as a complimentary treatment for them.